aws-samples/amazon-sagemaker-custom-loss-function/README.md

 To build and train the model, open the jupyter notebook contained in the custom-loss folder and follow the instructions in the notebook.

-Additionally, there is a notebook in the custom-loss folder called "Training_Models_with_Unequal_Economic_Error_Costs_in_SageMaker.ipynb" that trains the model locally and does not depend upon Sagemaker.
+Additionally, there is a notebook in the custom-loss folder called "Training_Models_with_Unequal_Economic_Error_Costs.ipynb" that trains the model locally and does not depend upon Sagemaker.

 ## License Summary